pagkly/Zed/Investopedia3/Development Economics.md

 Like political absolutism and absolute monarchies, mercantilism promoted government regulation by prohibiting colonies from transacting with other nations.

 Mercantilism monopolized markets with staple ports and banned gold and silver exports.
 It believed the higher the supply of gold and silver, the more wealthy it would be.
-In general, it sought a [trade surplus](https://www.investopedia.com/terms/t/trade-surplus.asp) (exports greater than imports), did not allow the use of foreign ships for trade, and it optimized the use of domestic resources.
+In general, it sought a [[trade surplus]](https://www.investopedia.com/terms/t/trade-surplus.asp) (exports greater than imports), did not allow the use of foreign ships for trade, and it optimized the use of domestic resources.

 ### Economic Nationalism

-Economic nationalism reflects policies that focus on domestic control of [capital formation](https://www.investopedia.com/terms/c/capital-formation.asp), the economy, and labor, using tariffs or other barriers.
+Economic nationalism reflects policies that focus on domestic control of [[capital formation]](https://www.investopedia.com/terms/c/capital-formation.asp), the economy, and labor, using tariffs or other barriers.
 It restricts the movement of capital, goods, and labor.

-Economic nationalists do not generally agree with the benefits of globalization and unlimited [free trade](https://www.investopedia.com/terms/f/free-trade.asp).
+Economic nationalists do not generally agree with the benefits of globalization and unlimited [[free trade]](https://www.investopedia.com/terms/f/free-trade.asp).
 They focus on a policy that is isolationist so that the industries within a nation are able to grow without the threat of competition from established companies in other countries.

 The economy of the early United States is a prime example of economic nationalism.
 As a new nation, it sought to develop itself without relying so much on outside influences.
 It enacted measures, such as high tariffs, so its own industries would grow unimpeded.